mihirnk/robot-ci/README.md

 After powercycling the Raspberry Pi, if you have **not** received an email with the IP address after 10 minutes, try the following debugging steps:

-### 1. Connect to a Monitor and Keyboard
+### 1. Connect to your Raspberry Pi
+1. Check if your RPi is Broadcasting an Access Point
+    - Turn on your RPi
+    - Scan for available WiFi networks and look for your RPi's SSID
+    - Attempt to connect via ssh
+    ```
+    ssh pi@10.0.0.200
+    ```
+2. If you cannot ssh into the pi, use a monitor and keyboard to connect
-Plug a monitor and keyboard into the Raspberry Pi to view and access the terminal directly.
+    - Plug a monitor and keyboard into the Raspberry Pi to view and access the terminal directly.

 ### 2. Power On the Raspberry Pi
 Connect the RPi to a power source and allow it to boot fully.
 ### 3. Check Network Interfaces